-A robust online presence is great for your personal brand and executive job search, but not all publicity is good publicity.
+A robust online presence is great for your personal brand and executive job search, but people make social media mistakes.

-When you’re in job search mode, it’s time to put on a good face (online and in-person) so that the first, and each subsequent, impression of you is a positive one.
+When you’re in job search mode, it’s time to put on a good face (online and in-person).
+The first and each subsequent impression of you needs to be a positive one.

 Hiring managers and others at your target companies will check you out online, and they’ll see what you’ve put out there and judge you by it.

 Anything online associated with your name that reflects badly on your character will negatively impact your personal brand, and can cause them to skip right over you and move on to the next candidate.

 Of the many missteps I see executives make with personal branding, their social media activity and online presence, these are the 3 most damaging ones.